HLR/DomiKnowS/developer/INFERENCE.md

 ```python
 conceptRelation
 ```
-where `conceptRelation` is the name of the concept or relation for which the hard constrain is being retrieved.
+where `conceptRelation` is the name of the concept or relation for which the hard constraint is being retrieved.
 The value of this attribute can be 0 or 1.

 The method retrieves the constrains from the knowledge graph associated with the Data Graph.